cyberphor/Soap/README.md

-## Security Operations and Automation via PowerShell (SOAP)
+## SOAP

-Functions available within the soap PowerShell module:
+SOAP is a PowerShell module for security operations and automation.
+See below for the list of functions either in development or available now:
 - [ ] Start-LogEnrichment
 - [x] Start-ProcessReaper
 - [ ] Invoke-APT1